bark-simulator/bark-simulator.github.io/src/data/tutorials/bark_ml_evaluators.md

 title: "Evaluators"
 subtitle: "Las Vegas, 25th of October, 10am to 1pm"
 ---
-BARK-ML evaluators output a reward signal and whether an eipsode is terminal given an BARK observerd world.
+BARK-ML evaluators define the reward signal and wehther an episode is terminal or not.
 <br />
 <br />
-The base evaluator is given by:
+The base evaluator (`StateEvaluator`) is given by:
 ```python
 class StateEvaluator(ABC):
   """Evaluates the state of the environment